Deep4569/PortfolioWebsite/content/contact/index.md

 title: 'Get In Touch'
 ---

-I am currently looking for coop opportunities therefore my inbox is open.
+Although I am not currently looking for any new opportunities my inbox is always open.